DustinWatts/FreeTouchDeck-Helper/README.md

 Linux `npm run package-linux`

-You will find you builds in the 'FreeTouchDeck-Helper/release-builds'.
+You will find your builds in the 'FreeTouchDeck-Helper/release-builds'.